simplex-micro/riscv-vector-primer/chapter-02.md

 "Programmable" parameters are set by the running code.
 These include:

-- **SEW (Standard Element Width):** 8, 16, 32, 64 bits (this could be configurable to remove units for larger sizes; the floating point units can add different sizes such as FP8 or BF16 as extensible instructions)
+- **SEW (Selected Element Width):** 8, 16, 32, 64 bits (this could be configurable to remove units for larger sizes; the floating point units can add different sizes such as FP8 or BF16 as extensible instructions)
 - **LMUL (register grouping)**
 - **VL (vector length)**